karmab/kcli/extras/controller/README.md

 kubectl create -f deploy.yml
 ```

+Two variants `deploy_with_clusters_pvc.yml` and `deploy_with_workdir_pvc.yml` can be used to deploy additional pvcs for storing cluster deployment content or plan data

 ## How to use

 The directory [extras/controller/examples](https://github.com/karmab/kcli/tree/master/extras/controller/examples) contains different examples of vm, plan an cluster crs.